taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 3

 We're back to the day when Asoka meets the Automata Clan.
 The feast is over, and the tables have been cleared.
 The crowd in the Central Hearth ranges from babes-in-arms to silver haired grandmothers, but the Elders with interdermal shields and time spent in the Underground Cities are clustered towards the center.
 The sun is just past midday.
 Min is standing with her hand on a waist-high pedestal of [amythest quartz](https://en.wikipedia.org/wiki/Amethyst).
-The eSyrup bubble overhead shows Min's POV of the Peacekeepers destructive rampage through the re-grown forest
+The eSyrup bubble overhead shows Min's canopy-top POV of the Peacekeepers destructive rampage through the re-grown forest last night.

+Nicola: **"After Min's Rite of the Mothers, we set up a modified Bubble at Gruta de Judeia, one that would show Orbiter satellite surveillance systems a glimpse of human activity in that area.